Arnaud Luzayadio

-Arnaud Nathanaël Luzayadio Nkodi, known as Arnaud Luzayadio (born 19 July 1999) is a French professional footballer who plays as a right-back for Eredivisie club Emmen.
+Arnaud Nathanaël Luzayadio Nkodi (born 19 July 1999) is a French professional footballer who plays as a right-back for Bulgarian club Pirin Blagoevgrad.

 Career

 Luzayadio joined US Orléans from the Paris Saint-Germain Academy on a three-year deal on 21 June 2019, a few days after signing a professional contract with the Paris club.
 The deal was part of a development partnership being established between the two clubs.
 He made his professional debut for Orléans in a 1–0 Ligue 2 loss to FC Chambly on 2 August 2019.

 On 26 July 2021, he signed a one-year contract with Dutch club Emmen.

 Personal life

 Born in France, Luzayadio is of Congolese descent.